Numerical cognition

 Numerical abilities in Williams syndrome

 It was already known that mathematical abilities are impaired in Williams Syndrome.
-Looking closer at this impairment we found a surprising dissociation.
-While a typical person living with Williams Syndrome can easily tell what 6x8 is, they have problem deciding whether 9 or 2 is the bigger.
+Looking closer at this impairment, we found a surprising dissociation.
+While a typical person living with Williams Syndrome can easily tell what 6x8 is, they have a problem deciding whether 9 or 2 is the bigger.

 Read more